 If you are interested in renting kayaks to do something similar or even go overnight somewhere, we’re highly recommending Skärgården Kanotcenter, you’ll find all the info here.

 *This is not a sponsored post.
 A single kayak costs 350 SEK for the whole day and 800 SEK for a double one, including all the equipment you’ll need.
-To access the centre, all costs are covered with the SL pass.
+To access the center, all costs are covered with the SL pass.